balderdashy/sails-docs/concepts/extending-sails/Adapters/customAdapters.md

 Go with this option if you plan to share your adapter between multiple Sails apps, whether that's within your organization or as an open-source package for other members of the Sails/Node.js community at large.
 To use an externalized adapter like this, you'll need to do `npm install your-adapter-package-name` or `npm link your-adapter-package-name`.

+> Before you start on an open-source adapter, we recommend you search GitHub for `sails-databasename` and `waterline-databasename` to check if a project already exists.
+If it does, it's generally a good idea to approach the author of an existing adapter and offer to contribute instead of starting a new project.
+Most developers will welcome your help, and the combined efforts will likely result in a better quality adapter.
+If one doesn't exist, we recommend you create a new project and name it following the convention: `sails-databasename`.

 ### What goes in a custom adapter?